 Who woulda thunk it?
 Cubes of sake-ginger-flavored gelatin on thin slices of cool cucumber with candied ginger lending a bracing heat.

-Ginger Sake Cocktail Recipe
+Ginger Sake Cocktail

 - For the simple syrup